thermondo/sigsci-container/README.md

     if you don't configure it at all.
 * `SIGSCI_WAIT_TIMEOUT`: (optional) defaults to 60 seconds. if your app's "wait endpoint" doesn't respond within this time, the container will stop with an error code.
+* `SIGSCI_WAIT_HEADER`: (optional) include a custom header line in the wait HTTP request. useful if, for example, your application uses `X-Forwarded-Proto: https` to enforce HTTPS connections.

 Example Python Dockerfile: